Erectile dysfunction, also called impotence, isn’t having the capable to get and keep up an erection for enough time to have sex.

-These medications cause an erection by increasing blood stream to the penis.
+These medications cause an erection by increasing bloodstream to the penis.
 They require sexual incitement to be effective.
-They should be taken 30-an hour before sexual activity.
+They should be taken a 30-an hour before sexual activity.

-There are a some different types of treatment for ED.
+There are some different types of treatment for ED.
 These include:

 - Penile prosthesis: This is only viewed as when all other treatment alternatives have failed as it requires major surgery.
 An inflatable rod is embedded into the penis to make it erect for intercourse.